top of page

 2025 Tinton Falls Diamond Jubilee Celebration

-Tinton Falls is planning to celebrate the anniversary of the founding of our modern borough in September of this year.
+Tinton Falls celebrated the anniversary of the founding of our modern borough in September of 2026.
 In 1950, the area that is now Tinton Falls separated from the larger Shrewsbury Township and formed New Shrewsbury as an independent borough.
 In 1975, we changed our name to be “Tinton Falls”.
 Though the roots of our community go back to Lewis Morris’s 17th century iron works, these events formed the town that we recognize today.

 These are articles from local newspapers, which we have organized by date.
 Reading them in chronological order will give an understanding of what happened.
 Note: This is just a selection from the extensive newspaper coverage at the time, obtained through newspapers.com.